Skip to content

 Targeting

-General targeting restricts the discount to specific customer types or locations.
+The Who is this for? section restricts the discount to specific customer types.

-Restrict to customers in specific countries or regions.
-Zones are defined in the Countries & Zones tab and can be reused across any number of discounts.
+The Where does it apply? section restricts the discount to specific zones.
+Zones are defined in the Countries & Zones tab (top-level admin tab) and can be reused across any number of discounts.

 Common uses: